• Skip to primary navigation

 Is it clear who the land belongs to?
 Nepal surrendered a part of its western territory in 1816 after its forces were defeated by the British East India company.
 The subsequent Sugauli treaty defined the origin of the Kali river as Nepal’s border point with India.

-See also What is Malaysian Favourite food?
+See also What language is spoken in Asia?

 How old is Kathmandu?